 Practical Nursing (L.P.N.)

-Carl Sandburg College offers a one-year certificate in Practical Nursing.
+Carl Sandburg College offers a certificate in Practical Nursing.
 The Practical Nursing program prepares the student for entry level as a Licensed Practical Nurse (LPN).
 As a member of the healthcare team the Licensed Practical Nurse works under the direction of physicians and registered nurses in a variety of health care settings.
 The LPN provides basic bedside and personal care to clients, takes vital signs, prepares and administers injections, performs wound care, collects samples for testing, and administers prescribed medications as directed.

 Most health care facilities provide a safe and comfortable working environment.
 Working hours may include various shifts; including 8 or 12 hours, weekends, and holidays.
 Schools, offices, and clinics may offer more traditional hours.
 The Licensed Practical Nurse provides direct patient care and must be able to obtain the knowledge (cognitive function), skills (psychomotor function), and demonstrate professionalism (affective function).
 Please refer to the Essential Skills & Abilities of LPN to determine if you are able to meet these functions with or without reasonable accommodations.